agl320/Crossy-Road-Matplotlib/README.md

 # Crossy Road Matplotlib

 Crossy Road reimagined in 3D, rendered with Matplotlib.
-Utilizes raycasting to render walls.
-Floorcasting demonstration in `./FloorCasting`.
+Utilizes ray-casting to render walls.
+Floor-casting demonstration in `./FloorCasting`.
 Use arrow keys to move, esc to exit, and initial conditions can be set in starting popup window.

 Run with:
 ```python